DeadEnglish/DeadEnglish/README.md

 **`Senior Web Developer | Digital Creative | Terrible Gamer `**

 Hi, I'm Liam!
 A senior web developer who predominantly works with frontend technologies but I've got my fingers in the full-stack pie.
 From start to finish all personal projects are planned, designed and built from the ground up (even if it means a few unfinished kanban boards).
-If I'm not thinking of a new project, you'll probably find me playing with my german shepherd or playing games at a less-than-average level.
+If I'm not thinking of a new project, you'll probably find me playing with my border collie or playing games at a less-than-average level.

 ---